-With fruity drinks, Asian fusion bar snacks like Filipino BBQ ribs and Rohan duck, and tropical decor, this South End tiki bar is a great place to help you pretend you don’t live in Boston.
+With fruity drinks, Asian fusion bar snacks like karaage chicken sandwich and fried brussels sprouts, and tropical decor, this South End tiki bar is a great place to help you pretend you don’t live in Boston.
 Beyond the bamboo and palms, Shore Leave also has the advantage of being underground without a single window, so you can completely forget about the fact that the weather outside is literally trying to kill you.

 Do they have to deal with snow in Tokyo street markets?
 We have no idea - go ask Harvey Leonard.
 Regardless, they definitely don’t have to deal with snow inside this colorful, loud, sensory-assaulting Fenway izakaya that feels like a Tokyo street market.
 Grab a bowl of ramen or the wagyu short rib burger and try to ignore the fact that the ballpark across the street is still going to be shuttered for a few more months.

 You know who doesn’t have to deal with snow?
 People who are smart enough to live in New Orleans.
 Pretend you’re one of them at this Cajun seafood place in the South End.
-With chandeliers, wrought-iron balconies, and things like cherry coke-glazed ribs and crawfish mac and cheese, it’s the closest thing Boston has to the French Quarter.
+With chandeliers, wrought-iron balconies, and things like cajun fried rice and lobster-crab mac and cheese, it’s the closest thing Boston has to the French Quarter.